 The essential amino acid profile of soya proteins is very close to the one of meat.
 No surprise why soya is used in many food products.
 In the same time, we understand there is a continuous debate on raw materials and production sustainability.
 Therefore we are continuously researching new possibilities with locally available raw materials.
 Currently we source our soya flour that is sustainably produced and is non-GMO certified.

 Legumes, including soya beans, lower your LDL-cholesterol.
 This has a great benefit to keep your vascular system healthy.

 Plenti does not contain gluten and is produced in a gluten free production facility.
-However, it is possible that Plenti is added to a sauce or used as a pizza topping, resulting in products where gluten could be present.
-Therefor we advise to always check the ingredient declaration on the package.
+However, it is possible that Plenti is added to a sauce or used as a pizza topping, resulting in final products where gluten could be present.
+Therefor we advise to always check the ingredient declaration on the packaging.

 Unfortunately, that is not possible.
 Plenti is sold to companies who create their own brand, character and flavour.
 This results in unique concepts that fit perfectly to the demands of their local market.

 Products with Plenti are designed for anyone who likes them and helps you enjoying a healthy and sustainable diet.